Skip to main content

 Tried: Hardcoding a stack address observed during a local test run and reusing it for the remote connection

-ASLR randomizes the stack base each execution, so a stack address recorded from one run is invalid on the next.
-The program prints the current buffer address at runtime precisely because it changes.
-The exploit script must parse the printed address from each fresh connection and use that live value.
+ASLR randomizes the stack base on every execution, so an address recorded from one run is worthless on the next.
+The program prints the current buffer address precisely because it moves.
+Parse the printed address from each fresh connection and use that live value.

 Tried: Treating the printed value as the return address itself rather than the destination buffer address

-The program leaks the address of the input buffer - the memory location where your shellcode will be written.
-The return address is a different slot further up the stack at offset 120 from the buffer.
-You overwrite the return address slot with the leaked buffer address, not the other way around.
+The program leaks the address of the input buffer, which is where your shellcode will land.
+The return address is a different slot further up the stack, 120 bytes from the buffer.
+Overwrite that slot with the leaked buffer address, not the other way round.

 Learn more